Moroccan wine

 Among the countries of North Africa, Morocco is considered to have the best natural potential for producing quality wines, due to its high mountains and the cooling influence of the Atlantic, as these factors offset the risk of having too hot vineyards.
-An important exporter of wine in the colonial era between 1912 and 1955, the Moroccan wine industry is experiencing a revival and expansion since the 1990s due to influx of foreign investments.
+An important exporter of wine in the colonial era between 1912 and 1956, the Moroccan wine industry has experienced a revival and expansion since the 1990s due to an influx of foreign investment.